mclarkson/obdi/doc/plugins.md

 Next, click 'Back', then 'Add Plugin', a list of plugins will be shown.
 Click the green button to install a plugin.
 Only installable plugins will be shown, so if all the plugins are installed then the list will be empty.

 There is some more information and screen shots on the blog page: http://blogger.smorg.co.uk/2015/03/obdi-plugins-completed.html.

+## Next Steps

+Once the plugins are installed they may need to be configured.
+Refer to the documentation supplied with each plugin to find out how to use them.